64 min. – HD Video, 16mm, Super-8mm – Stereo & 5.1 Surround – 2013

 I think of the bed as an extension of the earth.
 For most of us, we sleep on the same mattress every night; our beds take on the shape of our bodies, like a fossil where we leave our mark for posterity.
 During the Revolutionary War, George Washington slept in many borrowed beds and now, hundreds of years later, his brief presence is celebrated from one New England town to the next: ‘George Washington Slept Here’ has a kind of strange signification and prestige.
 But for transients, people who use hotels, and the homeless a bed is no more than a borrowed place to sleep.
 An animal that borrows its home from another species is called an inquiline, and in Spanish inquilina is the word for a renter.
 Conceptual artist and sculptor Félix González-Torres photographed a series of empty, unmade beds to commemorate the life and death of his partner, as if the very sheets that remained could remind him and us of the body and the man he had loved.

-Since January of 2011, I have been writing, researching, and shooting material for my ‘bed project’ in the Chinatown neighborhood of New York City.
+In 2011, I began writing, researching, and shooting material for my new ‘bed project’ in the Chinatown neighborhood of New York City.
 I found a group of non-professional Chinese performer/participants (ages 58 – 78) and worked almost weekly with them over a period of a year and a half.
 During our workshops, they each exchanged their own stories around domestic life, immigration and personal-political upheaval.
-None of these people has ever worked in this cross-cultural way, so it is these taped process-oriented conversations that, in the final film, enhance our audience’s sense of the bed – experienced and imagined from profoundly different viewpoints.
+None of these people had ever worked in this cross-cultural way, so it was these taped process-oriented conversations that would enhance our audience’s sense of the bed – experienced and imagined from profoundly different viewpoints.
 Next, a written script emerged from our months of shooting documentary images and interviews.
-Using the interactive model of Augusto Boal’s “Theatre of the Oppressed”, I guided my collective in a “simultaneous dramaturgy”.
-My performers, crew and, more recently, our live audience, explored the potential for transformation that can come from a dialogue around personal histories and the imagination.
+During this phase of production, I was very much inspired by the austere yet playful dramaturgy of French theater director Ariane Mnouchkine (Theatre du Soleil), Augusto Boal’s Theater of the Oppressed, the Wooster Group’s high-tech stage shenanigans, and Chinese director Jia Zhangke’s mixing of artifice and truth.

 The material I collected during these interviews is the basis for the monologues in Your Day is My Night.
-In production, I guided my performers through visual scenarios that reveal a bed as a stage on which people manifest who they are at home and who they are in the world.
-Our shooting took place in two different actual shift-bed apartments located in NYC’s Chinatown.
-The Chinese participants (several of whom currently live or have actually slept on shift-beds) spoke of family ruptures during the Chinese Cultural Revolution, a mattress excavated from a garbage heap, four men on one bed in Chinatown, amongst a long series of fascinating and haunting bed-related topics.
+Throughout our period of shooting, I guided my performers through visual scenarios that reveal a bed as a stage on which people manifest who they are at home and who they are in the world.
+Drawing from both documentary and improvised fictions, we worked in two different actual shift-bed apartments in New York City’s Chinatown.

 Featuring: Yi Chun Cao, Linda Y.H.
 Chan, Chung Qing Che, Ellen Ho, Yun Xiu Huang, Sheut Hing Lee, Kam Yin Tsui, & Veraalba Santa